clairemariec/clairemariec/README.md

 ### Jira
 - Creation of projects
-- tracking the progress of tickets / stories
+- tracking the progress of tickets/stories

 ### Kanban
 - Use of Kanban boards to track projects